 States told that additional funding “would not be like pouring water into a bucket with holes in it”

-If the Union Budget was expected to make some special concessions for West Bengal to placate Chief Minister Mamata Banerjee, there was no hint of it in Finance Minister Pranab Mukherjee's Budget speech in Parliament.
-Indeed, it was a speech singularly short of any political message; nor, indeed, did it have a strong social message, as most of the schemes mentioned are already in place, with the Government just making additional allocations.
-Perhaps the only social sector issue that Mr. Mukherjee highlighted as part of the five objectives to be addressed this fiscal was to “intervene decisively to address the problem of malnutrition, especially in the 200 high burden districts.”
-If it did have a message, it lay in Prime Minister Manmohan Singh's interview to Doordarshan on the Budget, that the Government intends to govern, and it hopes to have its allies on board.
+If the Union Budget was expected to make some special concessions for West Bengal to placate Chief Minister Mamata Banerjee, there was no hint of it in Finance Minister Pranab Mukherjee's speech on Friday.
+Indeed, it was a speech singularly short of any political message; nor indeed, did it have a strong social message, as most of the schemes mentioned are already in place, with the government just making additional allocations.
+Perhaps, the only social sector issue that Mr. Mukherjee highlighted as part of the five objectives to be addressed in this fiscal year was to “intervene decisively to address the problem of malnutrition, especially in the 200 high burden districts.”
+If it did have a message, it lay in Prime Minister Manmohan Singh's interview to Doordarshan on the budget, that the government intended to govern, and it hoped to have its allies on board.

 Interestingly, that message appeared to have got across to the Trinamool Congress.
-For despite the fact that West Bengal only got a flood management project in Murshidabad, a Congress-controlled district, and Rs.50 crore to establish a world-class centre to improve water quality in Kolkata, the Trinamool MPs seemed low-key, describing the Budget as “tolerable”.
+For despite the fact that West Bengal only got a flood management project in Murshidabad, a Congress-controlled district, and Rs.
+50 crore to establish a world-class centre to improve water quality in Kolkata, the Trinamool MPs seemed low key on Friday, describing the budget as “tolerable.”
 Of course, Trinamool Leader in the Lok Sabha Sudip Bandopadhyay did mention the fact that West Bengal, like Punjab and Kerala, was “in a debt trap” and wanted a three-year moratorium.
-But government sources told The Hindu that the Centre had made it clear to all three States that it wanted to see some signs on the part of these State governments that additional funding “would not be like pouring water into a bucket with holes in it”.
+But government sources told The Hindu that the Centre had made it clear to all three States that it wanted to see some signs on the part of these State governments that additional funding “would not be like pouring water into a bucket with holes in it.”

-That's the message of this Budget: the Government intends to govern, and the allies need to get on board.
+That is probably the message of this budget: that the government intends to govern, and the allies need to get on board.